Kids Fire Safety Tips They Will Remember

 Older children must know that leaving exposed heat sources such as burning candles and incense can be dangerous if left unattended.
 Teach them to turn off space heaters and blow off candles or incense when they leave the room.
 This can also be taught to younger ones, too.

-Playing near the fireplace or stove could increase the risk and probability of loose materials getting too near from the open flame.
+Playing near the fireplace or stove could increase the risk and probability of loose materials getting too near to the open flame.
 Or worse, their loose clothing might catch fire.

 For kids who are learning to cook, they should know how to keep things like dish towels and oven mitts away from open flame or source of heat.
 These items could catch fire in a split second.